 The eastern United States is home to two native species of vulture: the turkey vulture (Cathartes aura) and the black vulture (Coragyps atratus).
-Though both serve an essential role as nature’s clean-up crew, both turkey and black vultures have an unfairly bad reputation.
+Though both serve an essential role as nature’s clean-up crew, both turkey and black vultures could benefit from some positive PR.
 Some of the adaptations that make them so compelling are often misinterpreted and given ominous meanings.

 Modern day, their population has recovered from the wide-spread persecution of the early twentieth century.
 This stands in stark contrast to the ongoing Asian and African Vulture Crises, which has resulted in 16 of the 23 species (70%) listed as threatened, endangered, or close to extinction.
 This devastating decline has only happened within the past thirty years (Vulture SAFE, 2017).